cindyvandooren/Spacebook/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Sign In, Sign Up (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to log in using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: User Profile Page (~1 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve extra user profile information as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to edit their profile page and see their about page, all inside a single Backbone app.
+I plan to use Cloudinary so that the user can upload images for profile and background.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Posts (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+In this phase I will add API routes to serve posts functionality.
+The API will sent info about the posts as JSON.
+Then I add Backbone models and collections that fetch data from the API routes.
+By the end of this phase, the user will be able to create, update, view and destroy posts.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Friendship and Invitations (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+In this phase I will add API routes to serve friend requests (invitation) and friends functionality.
+A new invitation will be added, when a user clicks on the Friend Button.
+When the candidate friend accepts, two new friendship rows will be inserted in the database (one for each user).
+The invitation will be deleted from the database.
+The user's friends association will be used to show the user's friends in the sidebar.
+By the end of this phase the user should be able to find and send friend requests to other users, accept or decline friend requests and display all friends.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Feed Page (~1 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+In this phase I will add a Feed button to the navbar.
+This button will be used to navigate to the Feed.
+The Feed will have a sidebar and a content field.
+In the content field all the posts of a user and his friends will be displayed.
+The sidebar will display the users friends and pending friend invitations.
+By the end of this phase.
+The user will be able to view all posts of friends and use the sidebar to accept/decline friendrequests and visit friends' profiles.

 [Details][phase-five]

+### Phase 5: Notifications (~1 days)
+In this phase I will set up a polymorphic association for the notifications.
+Users will get notifications about posts (and later also about comments).
+I will provide the API routes to the notifications and design the frontend as well.
+By the end of this phase the user will be able to receive notifications about his friends' activities.

+[Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Unfriend functionality
+- [ ] Use markdown in creation of posts
+- [ ] Being able to make comments
 - [ ] Like button and counter for posts
 - [ ] Have notifications for likes
-- [ ] Have a profile page to update profile
 - [ ] Upload pictures
 - [ ] Create photo albums
-- [ ] User avatars
 - [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md